III. Submission Guidelines

 3.2.
 Internship Opportunities

 Once Schneider Electric has reviewed the participant synopses, the top 10 teams will be announced.
-These teams will be flown to USA to participate in the finals in October 2018.
+These teams will be flown to Atlanta, Georgia, USA to participate in the finals in November 2018.

-The 10 teams will be invited to USA by Schneider Electric to present the case challenge solutions for intelligent energy management that they have worked on with their mentors.
+The 10 teams will be invited to Atlanta, Georgia, USA by Schneider Electric to present the case challenge solutions for intelligent energy management that they have worked on with their mentors.

 All selected individual finalists are guaranteed an interview for internship positions with Schneider Electric.